sunny/route_localize/README.md

 root 'pages#index'
 ```

-Add translations in your locales under the `routes` key, with a translation for each route part.
+Create a `config/locales/routes.yml` with translations for each part of your routes under the `routes` key.
+For example:
-For example in `config/locales/routes.yml` or `config/locales/fr.yml`:

 ```yml
 fr: